fangohr/oommf-in-spack/README.md

 At the moment, this is under development, and we need two lines:

 - get spack: `git clone https://github.com/fangohr/spack`
-- checkout the right branch: `git checkout add-oommf-on-v0.16.0`
+- checkout the right branch: `git checkout add-oommf`

 Then activate spack: